Sony FX3 vs FX6 vs FX9: Which One Is Best?

 • FX9: 2kg

-The compact and lightweight FX3 is the lightest cinema camera in the world, and at 2kg the FX9 is significantly heavier.
+The compact and lightweight FX3 is the lightest cinema camera in the world, and at 2kg the FX9 is only slightly heavier.

 Timecode